 When you are a part of multiple organizations, your user account is separate for each organization.
-This allows for more granular control of user accounts by the organization admins, such as requiring two factor authentication.
-The organization short name is used to specify the org you are logging into.
+This allows for more granular control of user accounts by the Organization Admins, such as requiring two-factor authentication.
+The organization's short name is used to specify the org you are logging into.
 Once logged in, if you have verified your email, you can change between all organizations you are a part of.

 Organization short name